-While completely cut-proof gloves are a myth, significant advancements in technology and materials like Kevlar, glass fibre and polyurethane mean cut resistant gloves can help reduce the level of risk in the workplace and ensure that workers can carry out their jobs safely.
+Unfortunately, completely cut-proof gloves haven't yet been developed.
+However, innovations in technology and materials such as Kevlar, glass fibre and polyurethane mean that cut-resistant gloves can help to significantly reduce the risks presented by sharp materials in the workplace, ensuring that workers can carry out their jobs safely.

 Levels of cut resistance

 The level of protection required in a workplace where cut hazards are present can be measured on a scale of 1-5, with different severities of danger dictating what level of protection is required.